 Most people with medium-length to long hair have a “go-to,” everyday hairstyle.
 To make life simpler when getting ready in the morning, you might throw your hair up into a high ponytail, a French braid or plait or a classy bun at the nape of your neck.
 This style works on you, you feel stylish and it’s easy to accomplish…but it might also be causing problems.

 After some time, you might begin to notice that the hairs at the very front of your hairline or near your ears are damaged or simply non-existent.
-The rest of your hair might be fine—albeit a little stressed or frizzy due to occasional breakage—but does this change in your hairline mean you’re starting to go bald?
+The rest of scalp may be full of healthy hair—albeit a little stressed or frizzy due to occasional breakage—but does this change in your hairline mean you’re starting to go bald?
 Is it genetic?

 The answer is no—female pattern hair loss doesn’t occur at the hairline like it does with men.
 Instead, this hair loss might actually be caused by that favorite hairstyle of yours!